Back to Blog

 Similar to domain reputation but specific to your sending IP addresses.
 Uses the same scale (Bad to High).

 If your domain reputation is high but IP reputation is low, you may be sharing IPs with problematic senders or have issues with a specific sending server.
+This is a common signal that you need to move to dedicated IPs.

 Spam Rate

-• Healthy: Below 0.1%
+• Healthy: Below 0.1% (aim for under 0.05%)

-• Warning: 0.1% - 0.3%
+• Warning: 0.1% - 0.3% (take immediate action to identify cause)

-• Critical: Above 0.3%
+• Critical: Above 0.3% (reputation damage occurring, pause and investigate)

 Authentication